Texas STAR Kids Benefits

 STAR Kids Medicaid (Non-Dual) members

 Your benefits include a wide range of prescription drugs.
-We work with Express Scripts (ESI) to provide these benefits.
+We work with CarelonRx to provide these pharmacy benefits.

 You do not have pharmacy copays.